 The following is a list of all required courses:

-The Big Data for Biotechnology course focuses on the fundamentals of technologies used in manipulating, storing, and analyzing Big data such as Hadoop, Map Reduce and NonSQL storage solutions.
-Students will learn the basics then apply to work on a simulated Biotechnology project in a public cloud where they will learn statistical analysis and to create a final report.
+This course focuses on the fundamentals of technologies used in manipulating, storing, and analyzing Big data such as Hadoop, Map Reduce and NonSQL storage solutions.
+Students will learn the basics then apply to work on a project in a public cloud where they will learn statistical analysis and to create a final report.
 The objective of the course is for students to develop skills in designing and analyzing a systems that can accept, process, store, and analyze large volumes of structure and unstructured data in (near) real time.

 Moore's law describes how processing power continues to be faster, better, and cheaper.
 It not only powered the computer industry forward, but it also is a key driver for propelling biotechnology.
 It is hard to imagine the world of biotechnology without the world of software.
 Moreover, the future will further underscore software's importance for enabling biotechnology innovations.